JSorngard/lambert_w/README.md

 assert_relative_eq!(tiny, -715.7695669234213, max_relative = 4e-16);
 ```

-Importing the `LambertW` trait lets you call the functions with postfix notations:
+Importing the `LambertW` trait lets you call the functions with postfix notation:
 ```rust
 use lambert_w::LambertW;